Clann MhicLeòid | Clan MacLeod of Dunvegan

 In addition to the battle sites during the Wars of the One-Eyed Woman (see section on MacDonalds of Sleat), there are many places on Skye which mark the historical hostilities between these two vying clans.
 One such place is Trumpan Church, now a ruin, on the Waternish Peninsula.

-So violent was the feud that it claimed many lives on both sides and, in the end, the king himself intervened and forced the two fighting families into a treaty of peace.
+These are how the stories go and historians have cast doubt on their historical accuracy.
+It is true that so violent was the feud it claimed many lives on both sides and in the end the king himself intervened and forced the two fighting families into a treaty of peace.

 Man, Myth & Magic

 Visitors to Skye’s popular hotspots will notice there are a fair amount of sites around the Island attributed to the supernatural.
 One legend says the Old Man of Storr is the petrified remains of an unfortunate man and his wife who, whilst being chased by a band of giants down the mountain, took a glance backwards at their pursuers and were turned to stone.
 Another explanation says this natural obelisk was chiselled by a brownie whose mortal friend had died of a broken heart after the death of his wife.
 The remote Loch Coruisk, at the foot of the Black Cuillin, is said to be the home of the kelpies, while legend has it the Cuillin range was sculpted by a violent sword battle between two giants.
 Some believe the magical Fairy Pools near Glen Brittle and the Fairy Glen near Uig get their names from “the little people” who dwell there.